jerryfletcher21/roboauto/README.md

 #### then keep generated and imported robots online (with tmux, it will keep running)
 ```
-# get notified when your offers get taken
+# get notified when your offers get taken and recreate them when they expire
 $ roboauto keep-online
+# or with less non important erorr messages
+# $ roboauto keep-online --quiet
 ```

 #### take an offer